 I prefer to make these in bulk and freeze for an easy option for school lunches.
 When I am preparing Mr 6’s lunchbox the night before school, I take two halves out of the freezer and defrost them in the fridge overnight.
 Then in the morning I grill the muffins.
 I then cool the muffins then pack in the lunchbox, face up, with a square of a baking paper between the halves so they do not stick together.

 So there you go, a super simple way to get vegetables in the lunchbox and as they are freezable they are perfect to make ahead for school lunches.
-If you are looking for more ideas to get prepped for months of school lunches – sign up here for my Lunchbox Challenge!
+For more ideas to add veggies in the lunchbox check out my blog post all about this topic!